Checklist – Things to check following the import of a client record from one of our integration partners

 3. Double-check your client’s expenses for possible double-accounting.
 If your client is itemizing expenses, verify that they do not include taxes, premiums on protection policies, and debt payments.
 These expenses are created automatically by the software.

-For example, if they included a debt such as a mortgage in their fact find, the software will automatically create for this debt a “debt payment” expense, which can be found on the Expenses > Basics screen of the software.
+For example, if they included a debt such as a mortgage in their fact find, the software will automatically create for this debt a “debt payment” expense, which can be seen in Year View > Expenses.
 Future premium payments are also scheduled automatically when you manually enter protection policies into Voyant.
 Taxes are calculated and charged annually by the software.

 4. Check planned future contributions to savings, investments and pensions and set the timing of these contributions, if necessary.
 Also set any employer contributions to defined contribution pension schemes, if applicable.